mli43/MusicMagician-IDS-final/Report.md

 ## 4 Results

 ### 4.3 Data by Song
+The visualizations we produced in thie page help with exploring the relationship of different numerical characteristics of different songs.

 #### 4.3.1 Overview tab:
 This is the correlation matrix shown in the overview tab.
+This graph, although static, contains condensed information that clearly shows the relationshp between different features in the entire dataset.
+This visualization can answer the priliminary question of what factors of music are closely correlated.

 ![](eda_notebooks/images/full_music_corr.png "This plot displays the correlation between numeric features in the dataset")

 #### 4.3.2 Song Ranking tab:
 This is an example of the visualization created in the song ranking tab for top songs ranking.
 The date range for this graph is from 2000-1-11 to 2020-6-16, with a k of 15 and a maximum popularity of 94.

 ![Song ranking tab top song example](./assets/top_15_songs_2000_2020.png "This plot displays the top 15 songs fron 2000-1-11 to 2020-6-16.")

 This is an example of the visualization created in the song ranking tab for bottom songs ranking.
 The date range for this graph is from 2000-1-11 to 2020-6-16, with a k of 15 and a minimum popularity of 10.

 ![Song ranking tab bottom song example](./assets/bottom_15_songs_2000_2020.png "This plto displays the bottom 15 least popular songs from 2000-1-11 to 2022-6-16 with a popularity of at least 10.")

+The song rankings graphs allow the users to have a clear sense of what the popular music are.
+The graph also dynamically display the relevant information including popuarity and year for each song if the user hover over the bar for the song.
+By having the top ranking songs and bottom ranking songs side by side, it allows the user to investigate the difference beteween popular songs and unpopular ones.
+It allows the user to discover the trends themselves.

 #### 4.3.3 Song comparison tab:
+This tab offers the user the oppotunity to dive deep into the differences in characteristic of individual songs.
+It allows the user to select songs and compare their detailed characteristics.
+The application will also dynamically display the popularity of the hovered song.
+This allows the user to investigate how songs with different popularity differ exactly in terms of their characteristics, which allows the user to explore the how features affect a song's popularity.

 This is an example of the visualization created in the song comparison tab.
 The two songs chosen are "Stuck with U (with Justin Bieber) by ['Ariana Grande', 'Justin Bieber']" and "I Know You Care by ['Ellie Goulding']".
 The reason for choosing the two songs is because they have distinct characteristics and show up very differently in song ranking.

 ![Song comparison tab example](./assets/song_comparison.png "This plot displays polar graph that compares two songs in multiple attributes.")